the-turing-way/the-turing-way/book/website/community-handbook/coc/coc-enforcement.md

 (ch-coc-enforcement)=
 # 4 Enforcement Manual

-This is the enforcement manual followed by the Turing Way project research team.
-It's used when we respond to an issue to make sure we're consistent and fair.
+This is the enforcement manual used by the {ref}`Code of Conduct Committee<ch-coc-contact>` when they respond to an issue to make sure they are consistent and fair.
 Enforcement of the Code of Conduct should be respectful and not include any harassing behaviours.

-## 4.1 The Code of Conduct Committee

-The Code of Conduct committee is:

-* Kirstie Whitaker: kwhitaker@turing.ac.uk
-* Malvika Sharan: msharan@turing.ac.uk
-* Anna Krystalli: annakrystalli@googlemail.com

-You can also reach out to the Research Community Manager, Anne Lee Steele (asteele@turing.ac.uk) and Research Project Manager Alexandra Araujo Alvarez (aaraujo.alvarez@turing.ac.uk) for their help in reporting to the committee either anonymously, or on your behalf.

-As the community grows, we will seek to build a larger committee including members outside of the current team.

-## 4.2 Urgent Situations: Acting Unilaterally
+## 4.1 Urgent Situations: Acting Unilaterally

 If the incident involves physical danger or involves a threat to anyone's safety (such as threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
 This can include contacting law enforcement (or other local personnel) and speaking on behalf of the Turing Way team.